One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 - Product Offering: Online banks offer many of the same banking products that you can find at traditional banks: checking, high-yield savings accounts, CDs, money market accounts, loans, and credit cards.

-- Lower Fees & Higher Rates: However, because online banks don’t have the overhead costs of brick-and-mortar branches, they offer many of the same perks that draw members to a credit union: lower fees and higher rates.
+- Lower Fees & Higher Rates: However, because online banks don’t have the overhead costs of brick-and-mortar branches, they offer some of the same perks that draw members to a credit union: lower fees and higher rates.

 - Sleek Mobile Apps: Additionally, their tech-first focus has driven a lot of innovative features and intuitive, sleek apps that aren’t necessarily seen at the big branch banks.